brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 17 bht.md

 1. "The head is protected by the best helmet, when, elevated by hope, we look up towards heaven to that salvation which is promised."

+### Philip Schaff:
+1. "The Christian’s helmet is ‘salvation,’ i.e., the fact that he is saved, salvation appropriated by faith...
+This protects the head, and enables the Christian to face the adversary."
+2. "It is the one offensive weapon, the short sword for close combat.
+It is from the Spirit, made by the Spirit...
+It is also the weapon which the Spirit uses."
+3. "The Bible, especially the New Testament, has been the one great weapon of attack in the Christian warfare for centuries; hence we may believe that, so far as we are concerned, it is the sword of the Spirit, the word of God, here proffered as our weapon."

 ### Archibald T. Robertson:
 1. "The helmet of salvation... late word... in Polybius, LXX, 1 Thessalonians 5:8; Ephesians 6:17 alone in N.T."
 2. "The sword given by the Spirit to be wielded as offensive weapon (the others defensive) by the Christian is the word of God."